 Despite the numerous international legal instruments developed to protect this human right, freedom of religion and belief is subject to restrictions in many parts of the world.
 In some countries, only members of a particular religion may hold high political office.
 In many parts of the world, people may be denied equal rights or discriminated against because of their religion or world view.

-Attacks on members of religious minorities, religious persecution and the exploitation of what is purportedly “religiously motivated” violence to serve political ends are unfortunately a common occurrence.
-Such violence may be prompted not only by religious motives but also by socio-economic disparities.
-It is therefore important to analyse exactly what is behind attacks on a given religious minority before deciding on measures to give them better protection.
+Attacks on members of religious minorities, religious persecution and the exploitation of what is purportedly “religiously motivated” violence to serve political ends are also a common occurrence.

 Restrictions on freedom of opinion, which is a human right, may also be used to curtail freedom of religion and belief.
 For example, blasphemy is a criminal offence in many countries.
-Blasphemy laws make it a punishable offence to express one’s opinion on religious matters freely or to give up one’s religion, and sentences may even include the death penalty.
+Blasphemy laws make “apostasy” a punishable offence, as well as expressing one’s opinion on religious matters freely, and sentences may even include the death penalty.

-Germany and the EU: Work on behalf of freedom of religion or belief
+Germany and the EU: Work to promote freedom of religion or belief

 In its bilateral political dialogue with third countries, the Federal Government, together with its EU partners, seeks to protect and foster freedom of religion and belief.
 Germany provides systematic support to projects designed to enhance universal respect for freedom of religion and belief, in particular to intercultural dialogue programmes aimed at promoting better understanding between people of different faiths.